Concerned about lead contamination in indoor firing/gun ranges?

 The Army and Air Force National Guard developed a very useful guideline titled, “Guidelines and Procedures for Rehabilitation and Conversion of Indoor Firing Ranges.”
 It is a useful publication for decontamination of indoor shooting ranges even to the extent that space can be used for other uses after decontamination.
 Of course, it is useful for decontamination whether the indoor range continues or is intended for other uses.

 They identify the acceptable surface contamination level of 200 micrograms per square foot (200 ug/ft2) or less which is a reasonably safe level as long as no young children would be using the future space.
 A good example is setting up a daycare facility in a former college firing range.
-In such cases where children 6 years old are intended to occupy should adhere to the HUD safe level of 40 ug/ft2 as the appropriate level of decontamination—from experience, is difficult to achieve.
+In such cases where children 6 years old are intended to occupy should adhere to the HUD safe level of 10 ug/ft2 as the appropriate level of decontamination—from experience, is difficult to achieve.
 Such use of a former shooting range is not advisable in such cases.
+It should be noted that the 200 ug/ft2 is difficult to achieve—and may not even be possible for older shooting ranges, without complete replacement of the lead-contaminated surfaces.

-Our primary service areas for lead contamination in indoor firing/gun ranges sampling and testing are: NJ, NY, NYC, PA, CT, DE, MA, RI, Wash DC, WI, MD, MI, IL, VA, IN, GA, AL, NC, SC, TN, TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+For lead contamination in indoor firing/gun ranges, our primary service areas are NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR.
+We can service most other areas of the U.S. but with some added travel charges.

 - Office of Healthy Homes and Lead Hazard Control, USHUD, “Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing,” 2nd Edition, July 2012.